Malay & Tamil Mother Tongue at Home: K1-K2 Tips for Singapore Parents

 - "Padikkalam" (Let's study/read together)

-Consistency matters more than perfection.
-If your Tamil is rusty, commit to expanding a few words and phrases each week alongside your child.
+Consistency trumps perfection.
+If your Tamil is rusty too, commit to learning a few words and phrases each week alongside your child.

 Tamil Songs, Lullabies, and Rhymes

 Tamil has a rich tradition of children's songs.
-Classics like "Kanne Kalaimane" and traditional lullabies (thaalaattu) are not only culturally meaningful but phonologically rich — exposing young ears to the distinctive sounds of Tamil.
+Classics like "Kanne Kalaimane" and traditional lullabies (thaalaattu) are culturally meaningful and phonologically rich — exposing young ears to the distinctive sounds of Tamil.

 Look for Tamil children's rhyme playlists on YouTube.
-The Tamil Language Learning and Promotion Committee (TLLPC), supported by the Singapore government, periodically releases children's content and resources — check their platforms for updated materials.
+The Tamil Language Learning and Promotion Committee (TLLPC) periodically releases children's content and resources — check their platforms for the latest materials.

 Tamil Books and the NLB Collection

-NLB stocks Tamil picture books across its network of libraries.
-Look for bilingual Tamil-English picture books for early readers — they allow your child to connect Tamil words with familiar concepts in English, scaffolding understanding effectively.
+NLB stocks Tamil picture books across its network.
+Bilingual Tamil-English picture books are great for early readers — they let your child connect Tamil words with English concepts they already know.

-The Read@School and Read@Home programmes run by the Ministry of Education (MOE) and NLB also periodically include Tamil titles.
-Ask at your nearest library branch for current Tamil children's book recommendations.
+The Read@School and Read@Home programmes run by MOE and NLB also include Tamil titles from time to time.
+Ask at your nearest library branch for current recommendations.

 Tamil Alphabet — A Gentle Introduction

-Unlike the Roman alphabet, Tamil script (Tamil Lipi) is a syllabic writing system with 12 vowels (uyir), 18 consonants (mei), and 216 compound characters.
-This can seem daunting, but at K1-K2, the goal is simply exposure — not mastery.
+Tamil script has 12 vowels (uyir), 18 consonants (mei), and 216 compound characters.
+Sounds intimidating, but at K1-K2, the goal is just exposure — not mastery.

 Introduce the vowels playfully.
 Point them out in Tamil-language books.
 Use Tamil alphabet charts with pictures.
-Mobile apps for Tamil script learning can supplement this — short daily sessions of 5-10 minutes are sufficient.
+Apps for Tamil script learning can help too — 5-10 minutes daily is plenty.

 Community Programmes and Tamil Classes

 Several community organisations run Tamil language programmes for young children.
-The Tamil Language Learning and Promotion Committee (TLLPC) and organisations affiliated with Hindu temples often run weekend language classes.
-Even attending occasional cultural events — Deepavali programmes, Pongal celebrations — where Tamil is spoken creates positive associations with the language.
+The TLLPC and organisations connected to Hindu temples often run weekend classes.
+Even attending cultural events — Deepavali programmes, Pongal celebrations — where Tamil is spoken creates positive associations with the language.

 Strategies That Work for Both Malay and Tamil